 Continue to Kakadu National Park and visit Burrungkuy (Nourlangie) a region known for its World Heritage rock art, colourful birdlife and easy-to-access walks and lookouts.
 Drop by Warradjan Aboriginal Cultural Centre to view informative displays that include artefacts that illustrate the stories that the local traditional Aboriginal owners wish to share with visitors.
-Stay overnight at Cooinda Lodge, an inviting oasis located at the entrance of the Yellow Water Billabong.
-Take a cruise at either sunrise or sunset along Kakadu’s most famous wetland; home to rich wildlife including some impressive saltwater crocodiles, magpie geese and eagles, dramatic scenery and ever-changing landscapes.
+Stay overnight at Cooinda Lodge, an inviting oasis located at the entrance of the Yellow Water Billabong, Kakadu’s most famous wetland which is home to rich wildlife, dramatic scenery and ever-changing landscapes.

 Head out on an early morning cruise along the remarkable palm-fringed Yellow Water Billabong and be greeted by the warm morning sun.
 Journey deep into the wetlands and watch the calm waters and shores come to life with saltwater crocodiles, wild horses, buffaloes and a vast range of birdlife including magpie geese, jabirus and whistling kites.